ToposInstitute/RelationalThinking-Book/_sources/chp0.md

 # Chapter 0: Directed Graphs

-## Part 1: Modeling with directed graphs
+## 0.1 What is a directed graph?

-We will begin our journey into systems thinking and Algebraic Julia by looking at a particularly simple modeling system called a *directed graph*.
+We will begin our journey into relational thinking with AlgebraicJulia by looking at a particularly simple modeling system called a *directed graph*.
 Anyone who's ever used a flow chart, studied a subway map, or learned the Charleston will have encountered the basic idea.

 ![whoops!](./assets/Ch1/DirectedGraphs1.jpg)